PrajwalKhot14/AWS_SAA_Notes/Network Load Balancer.md

 	- Less latency ~100 ms, ALB is ~400 ms
 - NLB has one static IP per AZ, and supports assigning elastic IP
 - NLB are used for extreme performance, TCP or UDP traffic
+- Health checks support the TCP, HTTP and HTTPS protocols